Sunday, August 31, 2025

 “Were they ashamed when they had committed abomination?
 No!
 They were not at all ashamed; nor did they know how to blush.
 Therefore, they shall fall among those who fall; at the time I punish them, they shall be cast down,” says the Lord.”
 Jeremiah 6:15

-The apostle Paul also called out those, “Whose end is destruction, whose god is their appetite, and whose glory is in their shame, who set their minds on earthly things.”
-[12]
+In Philippians 3:19, Paul wrote of those, “Whose end is destruction, whose god is their appetite, and whose glory is in their shame, who set their minds on earthly things.”

 “Thus says the Lord: stand in the ways and see, and ask for the old paths, where the good way is, and walk in it; then you will find rest for your souls.
 But they said, ‘We will not walk in it.’”
 Jeremiah 6:16